 Around 1919, the Pennebecker family purchased the property and for decades owned and operated the farm, which was one of the largest apple orchards in the region.
 The apple orchards are full of history and fragrance for the Inn, including the Wolf River Apple Tree–the tree is well over 100 years old and the patriarch of the orchard.
 Although damaged from wind and storms, it still produces huge apples–perfect for baking the Bed & Breakfast feasts!

-Only four other owners occupied this home, until Mike & Kerri Thiel purchased this historic homestead in 2006.
+Only five other owners occupied this home, until Mike & Kerri Thiel purchased this historic homestead in 2006.
 It was a private residence, so their heart and soul went into turning it into a Bed & Breakfast.
 A lot of work, in a short amount of time happened in 2006, as the doors opened in July.
 The Thiel’s invite you to experience this warm and welcoming place for your enjoyment.

-Large pocket doors lead to the Orchard Room and is another gathering place at the Inn.
+Large pocket doors lead to The Study and is another gathering place at the Inn.
 The doors can be open or closed for privacy.
-Lots of comfortable seating, ottoman to put your feet up, big screen HD TV, and cozy wood-burning stove make this room the place to relax.
+Lots of comfortable seating, a place to put your feet up, a TV, and cozy wood-burning stove make this room the place to relax.
 Play a game, read a book or watch a game or movie on the big screen (ask the Innkeeper for a box of popcorn! ).

 Covered Porch & Gardens

-Off the Orchard Room is the door leading to the quaint-covered porch (seasonal).
+Off The Study is the door leading to the quaint-covered porch (seasonal).
 There is a glider, table & chairs, and wicker lounge chairs to enjoy while looking out toward the white picket fenced garden and into the apple orchard.
 You will enjoy many birds too with a “Birds of Wisconsin” book on the porch to serve as your guide.
 You may spot a deer or two also.
 Enjoy an iced tea and game of cards out here.